 THE FOUNDING OF THE SINGAPORE SOCIETY OF ONCOLOGY

-Who and when was the term Oncology used?
+When was the term Oncology first used?
 What did it mean?

 In 1975, I returned to Singapore to the University Department of Medicine 1, at the Singapore General Hospital.
 Having just received my Cambridge University research Doctorate in Medicine (M.D.
 Cantab.) on Cancer Immunology and the use of the prototype Blood Cell Separator, I was tasked by the then Head of University Department of Medicine, Professor Khoo Oon Teik, to continue my research on Cancer and Immunology.
 So in those early days, I was in charge of the first and new Division of Oncology and Immunology in the University Department of Medicine.
 I was also tasked by our three then doyens in Medicine, the late Professors Seah Cheng Seang, Khoo Oon Teik, and Emeritus Professor Shanmugaratnam to conduct researches on liver cancer, then the top Cancer in our country.

 How and why was the term Oncology used?

 Cancer at that time was a dreaded word, and there was no funding for it.
 Patients were dying from it in our wards.
 It was a death sentence.
 Was Cancer, the suitable word to use for our research on Cancer?
 Thinking amongst the laity then, was why waste money in cancer research, when the patients eventually died anyway from the disease.
 It was better to feed the poor and the hungry.